tnt0932/creativeu/README.md

 2. Create a 'creativeu' database

 3. Import creativeu.sql into the creativeu database
+_Note: It has been purged of most entries so it probably won't work right out of the box_

 4. Copy db-template.php and rename to db-local.php and populate with db info